jamesrharwood/srqr/items/reflexivity.md

 ---
 id: researcher-characteristics-and-reflexivity
 title: Researcher characteristics and reflexivity
+checklist: Describe how researchers’ characteristics may influence the research, including personal attributes, qualifications/experience, relationship with participants, assumptions, and/or presuppositions; potential or actual interaction between researchers’ characteristics and the research questions, approach, methods, results and/or transferability.
 ---

+## What to write

 Describe how roles and identities of research team members influence choice of research approach, data collection, and data analysis.^[Relevant personal characteristics might include cultural background, occupation, experience, training, position/ power dynamics, gender, race/ethnicity, and sponsoring institution.]

 ["Coming from quantitative research it felt strange to include such personal descriptions of the team.
 But I came to realise why it was useful to others, and that peer reviewers would expect it."
 [Tim Westland - Researcher]{.attribution}]{.aside}